SAP C4C CRM Systems: Implementation Challenges and Solutions

 Focus on Change Management

-Integration should be part of the core project scope from the beginning, not an afterthought.
-Identify systems that need to integrate with SAP C4C CRM and document their data flows.
-Build a solid integration architecture using SAP middleware and other integration tools to support your needs within a reliable and scalable framework.
+Integration should not be an afterthought.
+From the very beginning, integrations should be part of the core project scope.
+Ensure that the systems that need to integrate with SAP C4C CRM are identified and their data flows documented.
+Build a solid integration architecture.
+SAP's middleware and other integration tools can provide custom solutions that support your integration needs both in a reliable and scalable framework.

 Create Clear Governance Structures

-Establish a governance structure that defines decision-making systems, change management processes, and ongoing system stewardship.
-Form a steering committee, technical team, and business process owners to govern the implementation and ensure objectives are met.
+Create a governance structure that outlines systems of decision-making, change management, and the ongoing stewardship of the system.
+From this, be sure to establish a steering committee, a technical team, and the business process owners.
+This troika should provide the governance of the implementation burn-down and ensure that all the right objectives are met.

 Related SAP Training Courses